Showing posts with label #storytelling. Show all posts

 My friend and I had a couple of women from Colorado sit with us.

-They had traveled from Colorado, stopping in Arkansas to visit a friend, then traveled to Florence to listen to the storytellers.
+They had traveled from Colorado, stopping in Arkansas to visit a friend, and then traveled to Florence to listen to the storytellers.
 They were staying at Express Holiday Inn.

 They had been to every show, including the evening events.